Police-Data-Accessibility-Project/pdap.io/README.md

 - [GraphQL](https://graphql.org/code/#javascript)
 - [Remark](https://remark.js.org/) is used to parse files from Markdown to HTML.

 ### Etiquette

 Make a Pull Request and request approval from Josh Lintag, or Josh Chamberlain. **Head to #copywriting in Slack** if you'd like to collect feedback from the wider group.

-### Etiquette

-Make a Pull Request and request approval from Josh Lintag, or Josh Chamberlain. **Head to #copywriting in Slack** if you'd like to collect feedback from the wider group.